coveo/source.coveo.com/_posts/2015-11-21-using-react-jsx-with-typescript.md

 ## TypeScript definitions with tsd

 We're almost ready to start coding, but we'll need the React definitions.
 We already installed [tsd](http://definitelytyped.org/tsd/) which is a package manager to search and install TypeScript definition files directly from the community driven [DefinitelyTyped](https://github.com/DefinitelyTyped) repository.
+[DefinitelyTyped is a great project and we try to contribute](https://github.com/coveo/DefinitelyTyped) as much as we can.
 It will allow us to download the latest definitions for React and other libraries.
 Like we did with npm, we need to initialize a tsd project by running :
 ```
 tsd init
 ```